ViktorThink/liif/README.md

 # LIIF

-This repository contains the official implementation for LIIF introduced in the following paper:
+This repository is a fork of the official implementation for LIIF introduced in the following paper:

 [**Learning Continuous Image Representation with Local Implicit Image Function**](https://arxiv.org/abs/2012.09161)
 <br>